-The Texas Board of Nursing requires any student nurse with any criminal background to receive a Declaratory Order from their office before their first clinical experience.
+Students with any criminal background will be required to complete the Declaratory Order process with the Texas Board of Nursing prior to their first clinical experience.
 The Declaratory Order process permits the Board to make decisions regarding an applicant's eligibility for licensure prior to entering or completing a Nursing or Vocational Nursing program.
 Students who do not obtain one of the following: